Skip to content

 Dr. Ashamalla obtained his undergraduate Honours degree from the University of Guelph in Biomedical Sciences followed by a Master of Science degree at Queen’s University.
 He then returned to Toronto and completed his Medical Degree followed by a residency in General Surgery at the University of Toronto.
 He then went on to complete advanced training in Minimally Invasive Surgery.
 His clinical interest is devoted to Lower Gastrointestinal Surgical Oncology, with a clinical focus on the minimally invasive approach.
 He is with the surgical oncology team at Sunnybrook Health Sciences Centre in the Odette Cancer Centre with a practice completely devoted to lower gastrointestinal surgical oncology with focus on the advancement of the minimally invasive technique within the field of surgical oncology.
 Dr. Ashamalla also heads up the Young Adult Colorectal Cancer Clinic, a one-of-a-kind clinic at the Odette Cancer Centre at Sunnybrook Health Sciences Centre dedicated to serving the needs of the under-50 population, as they face the challenges and concerns related to a colorectal cancer diagnosis.

-Dr. Christine Brezden-Masley, MD PhD FRCPC (Medical Oncology)
+Dr. Christine Brezden-Masley, MD, PhD, FRCPC (Medical Oncology)

-Medical Director, Cancer Program at Sinai Health System
+Medical Director, Cancer Program

 Director, Marvelle Koffler Breast Centre